elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

 ## Configure System

- * The two important tabs are “Configure System” and “Global Tool Configuration”.
+ * The two important tabs are "Configure System" and "Global Tool Configuration".

  * There you can set up JDK, Maven,  Ant,  Git  and  Gradle.